wiremind/chartreuse/README.md

-# Alembic migration within kubernetes
+# Chartreuse: Alembic migration within kubernetes

+Chartreuse is a wrapper around Alembic to ease, detect and automate alembic migrations on deployed applications.

+Chartreuse is made to work as Helm hooks.
+You need to use Chartreuse a a sub-chart of your project.

 # Install